 Geoffrey R. Connors MD, FACP

 Dr. Connors received his medical degree from Tulane University School of Medicine in New Orleans.
-He underwent residency training in internal medicine at the University of Colorado School of Medicine in Denver, where he served as Chief Medical Resident.
-He completed a clinical and research fellowship in Pulmonary & Critical Care Medicine at the Johns Hopkins University School of Medicine in Baltimore.
+He then completed residency at the University of Colorado followed by a clinical and research fellowship in pulmonary and critical care medicine at Johns Hopkins Hospital in Baltimore.
+Dr. Connors is a member of the American Thoracic Society and is board-certified in internal medicine, pulmonary medicine, and critical care medicine.

 Recent Contributions to PracticeUpdate: